tensorflow/models/official/nlp/README.md

 ### Models

-Models are combinations of `tf.keras` layers and models that can be trained.Several pre-built canned models are provided to train encoder networks.
+Models are combinations of `tf.keras` layers and models that can be trained.
+Several pre-built canned models are provided to train encoder networks.
 These models are intended as both convenience functions and canonical examples.

 | Models       |
 | ------------ |